+My second favorite Nolan Ryan memory came in 1990 versus the Kansas City Royals.
 The Royals Bo Jackson (yes that Bo Jackson of Bo Knows fame) hit a screaming bouncer back to the mound.
 Ryan misplayed it and the ball smacked him in the mouth.
 But Ryan grabbed the ball and threw out Jackson at first.

 Blood poured from Ryan's lip but he refused to leave the game.
 He kept pitching and the Rangers beat the Royals, 2-1.